 Russian Federation, Government: Deleted

-Inclusion of Indigenous Peoples, who are a marginalized group, should be prioritized across all the action lines (for instance, e-learning, media, access are all of great importance to Indigenous Peoples).
+Inclusion of Indigenous Peoples, who are a marginalized group, should be prioritized across all the action lines (for instance access to e-learning, media, access are all of great importance to Indigenous Peoples).
 A separate action line focusing specifically on inclusivity of Indigenous Peoples would highlight this important issue

-ISOC, Civil Society: Inclusion of Indigenous Peoples, who are a marginalized group, should be prioritized across all the action lines (for instance, e-learning, media, access are all of great importance to Indigenous Peoples).
+ISOC, Civil Society: Inclusion of Indigenous Peoples, who are a marginalized group, should be prioritized across all the action lines (for instance access to e-learning, media, access are all of great importance to Indigenous Peoples).
 A separate action line focusing specifically on inclusivity of Indigenous Peoples would highlight this important issue

-.
-Acontinue.
+Bridging the digital divide will remain a crucial task.
+As technology moves on, bringing its benefits to early adopters will continue to be important to ensure that no one is left behind.

-Provision of affordable access to broadband and networks and services for all citizens worldwide to ensure inclusiveness, social and geographical equity;
+Provision of affordable access to broadband and networks and services for all people to promote inclusiveness, social and geographical equity;

 Developing and advancing broadband network that supports the economic growth of the country and facilitate the utilization of ICT tools by the citizens.

-Providing developing countries with assistance in rolling out broadband infrastructure
+Providing developing countries with assistance and expanding broadband infrastructure and establishing Internet Exchange Points to improve the quality, increase the connectivity and resilience of networks, foster competition and reduce the costs of interconnections, which will also enable more local content and local e-Services to be provided in those countries.

-ISOC, Civil Society: broadband infrastructure and establishing Internet Exchange Points to improve the quality, increase the connectivity and resilience of networks, foster competition and reduce the costs of interconnections, which will also enable more local content and local e-Services to be provided in those countries
+ISOC, Civil Society: Encouraging the development of broadband infrastructure and Internet Exchange Points to improve the quality, increase the connectivity and resilience of networks, foster competition and reduce the costs of interconnections, which will also enable more local content and local e-Services to be provided in those countries

-,

-.
+Urging governments and intergovernmental organizations as well as private institutions and organisations to pursue policies and programs that advocate for and promote Media and Information Literacy and Lifelong Learning for all

+ICTs for skills development essential for economic development in Africa due to high youth uemployment and poor literacy and numeracy skills.
+Without better skilled youth (leveraged through ICTs) economic growth will not be inclusive and will not reduce poverty levels, because job creation will remain illusive,

+Encouraging ICT capacity building and building mechanisms for ICT skills development and focusing on fostering ICT skills to help generate jobs and allow more people to benefit from the Information Society.
+ICT professionalism in the period 2015 and beyond, ensuring that professional expertise keeps pace with advancing technology.
-Integrating ICT with educational initiatives and activities.

-and exploring mechanisms for accreditation of on-line learning
+Integrating ICT with educational initiatives and activities and exploring mechanisms for accreditation of on-line learning

-s and creating replicable and sustainable ICT projects.
+Prioritizing the sharing of existing expertise and best-practice solutions. between all stakeholders and creating replicable and sustainable ICT projects.

 ISOC, Civil Society: Prioritizing the sharing of existing expertise and best-practice solutions. between all stakeholders and creating replicable and sustainable ICT projects.

-Renewing attention to n and the actions taken in implementing the Action Lines (with lessons learned over the past ten years).
+Renewing attention to deepen and strengthen the actions taken in implementing the WSIS Action Lines (with an evaluation of the lessons learned over the past ten years so that others may benefit from the experience and to address the challenges we face today).

-Promoting the Digital Economy.

-Russian Federation: Promoting the Digital Economy.; addressing the tax challenges
+Promoting a Digital Economy[according to in line with WTO principles], , including creating equal possibilities in creating and providing online services.

-ISOC, Civil Society: Promoting a Digital Economy[according to in line with WTO principles], , including creating equal possibilities in creating and providing online services.Addressing the tax challenges of the digital economy.
+Russian Federation: Promoting a Digital Economy[according to in line with WTO principles],, including creating equal possibilities in creating and providing online services; addressing the tax challenges.

+ISOC, Civil Society: Promoting a Digital Economy, based on open markets and unleashed innovation, offering equal opportunities for all stakeholders to take part in economic development.

+Addressing the tax challenges of the digital economy.

 Russian Federation, Government: Deleted